 - is a progressive tax, meaning that individuals with higher wages will be taxed more than individuals with lower wages.

 - is a contribution that enables access to the national health care system for Australian residents.
 Non-residents are exempt from this levy.

 - is an allowance that reduces the amount of tax for Australian residents with lower earnings.

-The information presented on this page is based on the fiscal regulations of Australia in 2019.
+The information presented here is based on the fiscal regulations in Australia in 2021.
 Visit ato.gov.au for more details.

 The average monthly net salary in Australia is around 4 831 AUD, with a minimum income of 1 120 AUD per month.
 This places Australia on the 15th place in the International Labour Organisation statistics for 2012.

 Australia uses a pay-as-you-go (PAYG) tax withholding system, meaning that tax is deducted from an employee's salary at source.
-Employers must calculate the amount of Income Tax, Medicare Levy and Temporary Budget Repair Levy to withhold based on the employee's declaration.
+Employers must calculate the amount of Income Tax and Medicare Levy to withhold based on the employee's declaration.
 Income tax on personal income is progressive, with higher rates being applied to higher income levels.